apache/spark/docs/web-ui.md

   <!-- Images are downsized intentionally to improve quality on retina displays -->
 </p>
-Clicking the 'Details' link on the bottom displays the logical plans and the physical plan, which illustrate how Spark parse, analyze, optimize and perform the query.
+Clicking the 'Details' link on the bottom displays the logical plans and the physical plan, which illustrate how Spark parses, analyzes, optimizes and performs the query.

 ## Streaming Tab